 New residents must obtain a Texas driver’s license within 30 days of establishing Texas residency.
-New residents with a valid out-of-state driver’s license who own a vehicle and would like to obtain a Texas driver’s license will need to provide a proof of Texas registration, proof of liability insurance, a Social Security number, and an out-of-state license.
+New residents with a valid out-of-state driver’s license who own a vehicle and would like to obtain a Texas driver’s license will need to provide proof of Texas registration, proof of liability insurance, a Social Security number, and an out-of-state license.
 The only examination required is a vision test.
 If the out-of-state license has expired, a new resident must take a written examination, a behind-the-wheel examination, and a vision test.
 Those who do not own a vehicle do not have to show proof of insurance but are required to complete an affidavit of non-ownership.
-At the time of application, new residents are required to surrender their valid or expired out-of-state license.
+At the time of application, new residents are required to surrender their valid or expired out-of- state driver’s license.

 Newcomers must register vehicles in Texas within 30 days of establishing residency.
 In Harris County, registration is done with the Harris County tax assessor-collector.
 Call 713-368-2000 for full information, office locations, and associated fees.
-Residents of other counties must register at their county tax office.
+Residents of other counties

-The following information is necessary to register a vehicle-
+The following information is necessary to register a vehicle:

 - An out-of-state title or registration